andrew/ultimate-awesome/README.md

 - [awesome-ai-music-generation](https://github.com/Curated-Awesome-Lists/awesome-ai-music-generation) - A curated compilation of AI-driven generative music resources and projects.
 Explore the blend of machine learning algorithms and musical creativity.
 - [awesome-pgo](https://github.com/zamazan4ik/awesome-pgo) - Various materials about Profile Guided Optimization and other similar stuff like AutoFDO, Bolt, etc.
 - [awesome-bioie](https://github.com/caufieldjh/awesome-bioie) - 🧫 A curated list of resources relevant to doing Biomedical Information Extraction (including BioNLP).
+- [awesome-ai-summerschool](https://github.com/hazratali/awesome-ai-summerschool) - A list of summer schools on Artificial Intelligence, Machine Learning, and Healthcare.
 - [awesome-point-cloud-place-recognition](https://github.com/kxhit/awesome-point-cloud-place-recognition) - A list of papers about point cloud based place recognition, also known as loop closure detection in SLAM (processing).
 - [awesome-cyber-security](https://github.com/okhosting/awesome-cyber-security) - A curated list of cyber security resources and tools.
 - [awesome-stoat](https://github.com/stoatchat/awesome-stoat) - Collection of Stoat libraries, bots, clients and other cool stuff.
-- [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
 - [awesome-open-source-alternatives](https://github.com/diegoleme/awesome-open-source-alternatives) - 😎 A curated list of awesome open-source alternative.
 - [awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨.
+- [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
 - [Awesome-Table-Recognition](https://github.com/cv-small-snails/Awesome-Table-Recognition) - A curated list of resources dedicated to table recognition.
 - [awesome-go-perf](https://github.com/go-perf/awesome-go-perf) - A curated list of Awesome Go performance libraries and tools.
 - [awesome-new](https://github.com/yjose/awesome-new) - A list of `.new` domains to perform online actions in one quick action.